PyFilesystem/pyfilesystem/docs/opening.rst

 Opening Filesystems
 ===================

-Generally, when you want to work with the files and directories of any of the supported filesytems, you create an instance of the appropriate class.
+Generally, when you want to work with the files and directories of any of the supported filesystems, you create an instance of the appropriate class.
 For example, the following opens the directory ``/foo/bar``::

 	from fs.osfs import OSFS